Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Step 3: Tax Relief Is Automatic

-Unlike regular contributions where you claim relief on a Self-Assessment form, the relief is automatic:
+Unlike regular contributions where you claim relief on a Self-Assessment form:

 - Your payslip shows the reduced gross salary